obradovicfilip/academic-website/content/authors/admin/_index.md

 title: Filip Obradović
 email: ""
 ---
-I am a third-year economics Ph.D. student at Northwestern University.
+I am a third-year economics Ph.D. student at [Northwestern University](https://economics.northwestern.edu/).
 My primary interests lie in econometrics, with an emphasis on identification and inference.
 In my work, I utilize the latest developments in theoretical econometrics to contribute to the methodology of medical, health, and applied economics research.

+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/obradovic-vita.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.